Schwad/Schwad.github.io/_posts/2019-06-19-past-rubies-1.md

  comments: true
 ---

 *Past Rubies is a tiny weekly newsletter that shares curated historical content from the Ruby community.
-Consider it Ruby's version of 'on this day in history'.*
+Consider it Ruby's version of 'on this day in history'.
+New issues every Wednesday.*

 <hr>